clyang/python-zilore/README.md

 	```

 ## Current supported API
 Unfortunately, I can only afford for using Personal Plan.
-Hence, I'm able to implement and test some interesting features such as `Geo Records`.
+Hence, I'm not able to implement and test some interesting features such as `Geo Records`.

 * DOMAINS
 	* list_domains